userquin/vuetify-nuxt-module-types-check/README.md

 Running `pnpm nuxt prepare && vue-tsc --noEmit` works, there are no errors.

-You can switch between `Node10` and `Bundler`, update the `nuxt.config.ts` file switching `experimental.typescriptBundlerResolution` and running `pnpm nuxt prepare`, maybe you also need to restart the window (VS Code) or Vue Language Server or reopen the IDE/Project (IntelliJ/WebStorm).
+You can switch between `Node10` and `Bundler`, update the `nuxt.config.ts` file toggling `experimental.typescriptBundlerResolution` flag and running `pnpm nuxt prepare`, maybe you also need to restart the window (VS Code) or Vue Language Server or reopen the IDE/Project (IntelliJ/WebStorm).

 **NOTE**:
 - after initial installation `pnpm install`, IntelliJ/WebStorm can take some time to index the project dependencies